James Collip: Education

 Born in Belleville, Ontario, he enrolled at Trinity College at the University of Toronto at the age of 15, and studied physiology and biochemistry.
-He obtained a Ph.D. in Biochemistry from the same university in 1916.
+He obtained a Ph.D. in biochemistry from the same university in 1916.

 Career

-In 1915, at the age of 22, Collip accepted a lecturing position in Edmonton in the Department of Physiology at the University of Alberta Faculty of Medicine, shortly before completing his doctorate.
-He fulfilled the role for 7 years, eventually rising to the position of Professor and Head of the Department of Biochemistry in 1922.
+In 1915, at the age of 22, Collip accepted a lecturing position in Edmonton in the department of physiology at the University of Alberta Faculty of Medicine, shortly before completing his doctorate.
+He fulfilled the role for 7 years, eventually rising to the position of professor and head of the department of biochemistry in 1922.
 His research at the time was mainly focused on blood chemistry of vertebrates and invertebrates.

-He took a sabbatical leave beginning in April 1921, and travelled to Toronto on a Rockefeller Travelling Scholarship for a six-month position with Professor J. J. R. MacLeod of the University of Toronto's Department of Physiology.
-There his research program (on the effect of pH on the concentration of sugar in the blood) would take him to marine biological stations in Woods Hole, Massachusetts and St. Andrews, New Brunswick before he returned to Toronto late in the year.
+He took a sabbatical leave beginning in April 1921, and travelled to Toronto on a Rockefeller Travelling Scholarship for a six-month position with Professor John MacLeod of the University of Toronto's department of physiology.
+There his research program (on the effect of pH on the concentration of sugar in the blood) would take him to the Marine Biological Laboratory in Woods Hole, Massachusetts, and St. Andrews Biological Station in Saint Andrews, New Brunswick, before he returned to Toronto late in the year.